Title: * a brief, concise, yet descriptive title

-* Add details (step-by-step) of your procedure in such a way that anyone else could repeat the experiment.
+* You may choose to add details (step-by-step) of your procedure in such a way that anyone else could repeat the experiment.

-* This section should include any data tables, observations, or additional notes you make during the lab.
+* This section should include any data tables, observations, or observations

 * You may attach a separate sheet(s) if necessary.

-* All tables, graphs and charts should be labeled appropriately.
+* All tables, graphs and charts should be labeled appropriately (X and Y axis)

 * Accept or reject your hypothesis.